Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Accelerator Design for Efficient Sparse and Irregular Tensor Computations

 To efficiently process sparse and irregular tensor computations, designers of the accelerator systems can integrate special hardware or software modules.
 It enables orchestration of the structured computations while processing the tensors in compressed formats.
-Consequently, it can lead to efficient utilization of the accelerator resources and allows to conveniently exploit acceleration opportunities.
+Consequently, it can lead to efficient utilization of the accelerator resources and allows exploiting acceleration opportunities.
 Fig. \ref{fig::sparse-accel-block-diagram} provides an overview of the accelerator system equipped with such modules.
 This section briefly describes these system modules.

-Since sparse, size-reduced, and quantized tensors of ML models offer various opportunities for storage, performance, and energy-efficiency, several accelerators have provided marginal or comprehensive support and leveraged some or all the opportunities.
+Sparse, size-reduced, and quantized tensors of ML models offer various opportunities for storage, performance, and energy efficiency.
+Hence, several accelerators have provided marginal or comprehensive support and leveraged some or all the opportunities.
 Table \ref{tab:overview-sparse-accel} lists such common objectives and corresponding accelerator solutions that meet these objectives.

-Now, we describe different hardware and software aspects of the accelerator system that help achieving such objectives.
+Different accelerators for inference and learning exploit $W$-sparsity, $IA$-sparsity, or both, which impacts acceleration gains \cite{kim2017zena}.
+Several accelerators, including Cambricon-X \cite{zhang2016cambricon}, exploit only static sparsity (Table \ref{tab:target-sparsity}), e.g., when locations of zeros in weights are known beforehand for inference.
+Static sparsity allows offline encoding and data transformations for arranging structured computations (e.g., for systolic arrays \cite{asgari2019eridanus, he2020sparse, liu2020systolic}).
+Recent accelerators, including ZENA \cite{kim2017zena}, SNAP \cite{zhang2019snap}, and EyerissV2 \cite{chen2019eyeriss}, leverage dynamic sparsity also.
+It requires determining locations of intersecting NZs in both tensors at run-time to feed functional units, on-the-fly decoding (encoding) NZs, and often balancing computations on PEs.
+Table \ref{tab:target-sparsity} lists different accelerators that support static and dynamic sparsity of tensors.
+Now, we describe different hardware and software aspects of the accelerator system that help in leveraging sparsity effectively.